-Personally negative comments about the author should be avoided; however, honest criticism of the manuscript content is strongly encouraged
+Personal, negative comments about the author should be avoided; however, honest criticism of the manuscript content is strongly encouraged.

-Referees should maintain confidentiality, and discuss the manuscript and any related concerns with the JPAID editors only
+Referees should maintain confidentiality, and discuss the manuscript and any related concerns with the ADP editors only.

 Institute for Poverty Alleviation and International Development (IPAID) at Yonsei University